gojimmypi/VerilogLanguageExtension/README.md

 * 2019-06-16  [v0.1.2](./releases/VerilogLanguage_v0.1.2.vsix) fixes some syntax delimiter highlighting issues in comments.
 * 2019-04-23  [v0.1.1](./releases/VerilogLanguage_v0.1.1.vsix) support for VS2019, remove extraneous autocomplete
 * 2019-04-21  v0.1   initial code release

+## How can I help?

+If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=gojimmypi.gojimmypi-verilog-language-extension).
+It only takes a few seconds but makes a huge difference!

+Found a bug or have a feature idea?
+Head over to the [GitHub repo](https://github.com/gojimmypi/VerilogLanguageExtension) to open an issue if one doesn't already exist.

+Pull requests are enthusiastically welcomed!
+As this is a personal passion project maintained in my spare time, I can't always address every issue promptly.
+Your contributions help keep this extension vibrant and reliable for everyone.

+If you find this extension saves you time or improves your workflow, please consider sponsoring me on GitHub.
+Even a small donation helps ensure continued development and support.
+Your sponsorship directly enables me to dedicate more time to this and other free extensions for the community.
+Thank you for your support!